-Another poem about writing, the concentration it demands ... and the distractions which intrude, especially if the writing is being done in an attic room -- er, studio -- and the squirrels are PLAYING games overhead.
+Another poem about writing, the concentration it demands ... and the distractions which intrude, especially if the writing is being done in an attic room -- er, studio -- and the squirrels are PLAYING

 It sounded like they were having squirrel conventions up there, or the Squirrel Olympics, maybe even doing some line dancing, although I couldn't hear the music, just those little feet, back and forth, back and forth ... back and forth ...

 Oh, there were moments of quiet ...
 I suppose while they were choosing up sides again ... plotting their next moves.
 During these suspenseful moments I could get a few words written.
-Then the commotion RESUMED.
+Then the commotion RESUMED

 As I recall, my first draft, instead of talking about "teeny-tiny feet," said something about "obnoxious little feet," but I mellowed a bit after that.